mlofstrom/architecture-center/docs/guide/architecture-styles/n-tier.md

 - Tiers are the boundary of scalability, reliability, and security.
 Consider having separate tiers for services with different requirements in those areas.

+- Use VM Scale Sets for autoscaling.

 - Look for places in the architecture where you can use a managed service without significant refactoring.
 In particular, look at caching, messaging, storage, and databases.

-- For high security, place a network in front of the application.
+- For higher security, place a network DMZ in front of the application.
 The DMZ includes network virtual appliances (NVAs) that implement security functionality such as firewalls and packet inspection.
 For more information, see [Network DMZ][dmz].

 - For high availability, place two or more NVAs in an availability set, with an external load balancer to distribute Internet requests across the instances.
 For more information, see [Deploy highly available network virtual appliances][ha-nva].

+- Do not allow direct RDP or SSH access to VMs that are running application code.
+Instead, operators should log into a jumpbox, also called a bastion host.
+This is a  VM on the network that administrators use to connect to the other VMs.
+The jumpbox has an NSG that allows RDP or SSH only from approved public IP addresses.

 - You can extend the Azure virtual network to your on-premises network using a site-to-site virtual private network (VPN) or Azure ExpressRoute.
 For more information, see [Hybrid network][hybrid-network].